ben0bi/BeRec/README.md

 https://www.youtube.com/watch?v=fXjCIICesxU

 Updates:
--> You can switch between INTERNAL DIRECTORY or (CF/SD) CARDS now.
+-> You can switch between INTERNAL DIRECTORY or (CF/SD) CARDS now. (in the globals.py file)
 	-> It will try to mount sdb1 to /media/sdcard1 and sdb2 to /media/sdcard2
 	-> you can change those values in the globals.py
 	-> Including DID.py update for showing CF-cards mounted or not, or ID for internal drive.